EECS150/asic_labs_sp22/lab4/spec.md

 ```

 Power must be delivered to the cells from the topmost metal layers all the way down to the transistors, in a fashion that minimizes the overall resistance of the power wires without eating up all the resources that are needed for wiring the cells together.
 You will learn about power distribution briefly at the end of this course’s lectures, but the preferred method is to place interconnected grids of wide wires on every metal layer.
-There are tools to check the quality of the `power_distribution` network, which like the post-P&R simulations you did in Lab 2, calculate how the current being drawn by the circuit is transiently distributed across the power grid.
+There are tools to

+the quality of the `power_distribution` network, which like the post-P&R simulations you did in Lab 2, calculate how the current being drawn by the circuit is transiently distributed across the power grid.

 You should not need to touch this block of yaml, because the parameters are tuned for meeting design rules in this technology.
 However, the important parameter is `power_utilization`, which specifies that approximately 25% of the available routing space on each metal layer should be reserved for power, with the exception of Metals 8 and 9, which should have 100% coverage.